Harumaru58/comulants/README.md

 # Cumulant Tensor Model

-A Python implementation for creating 3-way symmetric tensors from biomarker data using a generative latent variable model.
-This project conducts CP (CANDECOMP/PARAFAC) tensor decomposition on medical datasets with biomarkers, where each patient's biomarker state is parameterized by cumulants.
+A Python implementation for tensor decomposition of biomarker data using multiple approaches:
+- **Cumulant tensor model**: 3-way tensors (patients × biomarkers × cumulants) with generative latent variable models
+- **Moment tensor decomposition**: 3rd and 4th-order empirical moment tensors for group-level analysis
+- **Symmetric tensor decomposition**: 28×28×28 symmetric tensors per patient

 ## Overview

-This project implements a generative model where:
+This project provides several tensor decomposition approaches for biomarker data:

+### 1. Cumulant Tensor Model
 - Each patient has a **latent biomarker state** `z_i` drawn from a distribution
 - The distribution is **parameterized by cumulants** `κ = (κ₁, κ₂, κ₃, κ₄)`
 - Observed biomarkers are generated from this latent state
-- The result is a **3-way tensor**: `patients × biomarkers × cumulants`
+- Result: **3-way tensor** `patients × biomarkers × cumulants`

-The tensor `T[i,j,k]` represents the k-th cumulant of biomarker j for patient i, where:
-- **κ₁**: Mean (first cumulant)
-- **κ₂**: Variance (second cumulant)
-- **κ₃**: Skewness (third cumulant)
-- **κ₄**: Kurtosis (fourth cumulant)
+### 2. Moment Tensor Decomposition
+- Computes **3rd or 4th-order empirical moments** for each patient group
+- Decomposes moment tensors to identify biomarker interaction patterns
+- Group-level analysis to compare disease states

+### 3. Symmetric Tensor Per Patient
+- Creates **28×28×28 symmetric tensors** for each patient
+- Captures third-order biomarker interactions at individual level

 ## Installation